 The reality TV stars are scheduled to make their initial court appearances Tuesday.

 Teresa’s attorney, Henry Klingeman, said that she would plead “not guilty.”
 Teresa issued a statement, accompanied by raccoon eyes and crocodile tears, saying it was a difficult day for her family, she supports her husband, and that she hopes to resolve the case with the government as quickly as possible.
 “I am committed to my family and intend to maintain our lives in the best way possible, which includes continuing my career,” she said.

 Joe’s attorney has yet to comment.
 Bravo has not commented.

 What the U.S. Government is Saying

 The United States Attorney on the case, Paul Fishman, said the indictment alleges “the Giudices lied to the bankruptcy court, to the IRS and to a number of banks.”
-He added, “Everyone has an obligation to tell the truth when dealing with the courts, paying their taxes and applying for loans or mortgages.
-That’s reality,” he said.
+He added, “Everyone has an obligation, to tell the truth when dealing with the courts, paying their taxes and applying for loans or mortgages.
+That’s a reality,” he said.

 Their Sentence and Time Served

 Both Juicy Joe and Teresa ended up being sentenced to do hard time for their crimes.
 However, it didn’t ruin their celebrity status.
 In fact, it may end up propelling them into further, and perhaps greater, stardom.
-Teresa received a sentence of 15 months in a federal prison and she served 11 months.
+Teresa received a sentence of 15 months in federal prison and she served 11 months.
 Joe received a 41-month sentence, which he is currently serving in federal prison.